toshas/torch_truncnorm/README.md

 - Batching support.

 # Why
-I just needed differentiation with respect to the parameters of the distribution and found that this distribution is not bundled in torch.distributions as of 1.6.0.
+I just needed differentiation with respect to parameters of the distribution and found out that truncated normal distribution is not bundled in `torch.distributions` as of 1.6.0.

 # Known issues
 `icdf` is numerically unstable; as a consequence, so is `rsample`.
 This issue is also seen in